-Consider billing that big December project in January.
-This will reduce the company’s 2016 taxable income.
+Consider billing that big end of year project in January.
+This will reduce the company’s prior year taxable income.
 Of course, if you have good reason to expect that next year will see a significant jump in sales, this might not make sense.
 Also, make sure you aren’t upending the customer’s own tax strategy by holding an invoice until the new year.

 If you are organized as an LLC, look into converting to an S Corp before December 31.
 This might improve your self-employment tax situation, as S Corp owners can be paid a reasonable salary that is subject to FICA taxes.
 Your share of any corporate earnings beyond your salary is treated as unearned income and not subject to payroll taxes.